MerryCello/Snake-Game/README.md

 # Snake Game
-Based off of the classic [snake][wiki-snake] game, this project started to gain more knowledge about [Test-driven Development (TDD)][wiki-TDD] and was finished after 1 <sup>1</sup>/<sub>2</sub> weeks (planned on 2).
+Based off the classic [snake][wiki-snake] game, this project started to gain more knowledge about [Test-driven Development (TDD)][wiki-TDD] and was finished after 1 <sup>1</sup>/<sub>2</sub> weeks (planned on 2).
 The hands-on experience was a good demonstration of the benefits of TDD.
-The automated testing was done with the help of [Google's C++ test framework][wiki-google-tests].
-The framework helped quickly discover what the issues were with the code while in development and after.
+The automated testing was done with the help of [Google's C++ test framework][wiki-google-tests], which helped quickly discover what the issues were with the code while in development and after.
 ## Looks
 |![][start]|![][long]|
 |:--------:|:--------:|